 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The best oven cleaners cut through months of baked-on grease, are easy to remove and, ideally, work fast – so you can get back to doing something more fun.
+The best oven cleaners can quickly tackle weeks, months and even years' worth of grease and grime, so you can get back to doing something more enjoyable.

-Only logged-in Which? members can view the oven cleaner test results below.
+Only logged-in Which? members and free account owners can view the oven cleaner test results.

-Join Which? to get instant access to our test results and Best Buy recommendations below.
+Register for free to get instant access to our test results and Best Buy recommendations.

 Oven cleanerPriceScoreCleaning timeCleaning prowessEase of application